Sex and What the Bible Teaches About It

 Throughout Scripture, prostitution is frequently mentioned—not only as a literal reality but also as a metaphor for spiritual unfaithfulness.
 God famously commands the prophet Hosea to marry Gomer, a woman described as promiscuous, to symbolise Israel’s unfaithfulness to the Lord.
 And yet, the relationship between Hosea and Gomer also becomes a powerful allegory of God’s persistent, redeeming love.
 Despite Gomer’s repeated betrayals, Hosea continues to pursue and restore her, reflecting the lengths to which God will go to reclaim His wayward people.

-A similarly redemptive encounter occurs in John 4, when Jesus speaks with a Samaritan woman at Jacob’s well.
-Her history includes multiple husbands and a current relationship outside of marriage—circumstances that would have rendered her a social outcast.
+Similarly, a redemptive encounter occurs in John 4, when Jesus speaks with a Samaritan woman at Jacob’s well.
+Her history includes multiple husbands and a current relationship outside of marriage—circumstances that would have rendered her a social outcast in her time.
 Yet Jesus engages her not with judgment, but with honesty and respect.
 He reveals her life story, not to shame her, but to show that she is known and still loved.
 Moreover, He entrusts her with the Revelation of His identity as the Messiah, making her one of the earliest witnesses to His mission.
-She leaves her water jar behind—the symbol of her old life—and joyfully invites her community to meet the one who told her everything she ever did.
+She leaves her water jar behind, a symbol of her old life—and joyfully invites her community to meet the one who has told her everything she ever did.

 These stories underscore a profound and consistent theme throughout the Bible: while sexuality is deeply significant and capable of great harm when misused, it is never beyond the reach of God’s redeeming love.
 Sexual sin, whether self-inflicted or suffered at the hands of others, does not have the final word.
 The God of Scripture is not only a lawgiver but also a healer—One who brings justice for the oppressed, grace to the repentant, and restoration to the broken.
 In Jesus, those shamed by their past are given new names, new purposes, and the opportunity to live in freedom.